RangerMauve/OttawaRuby-Neo4J/presentation.md

 -	Movie listings with actors/directors/genres

+- User interactions

 --

 ### Why use them?

--	Easier to model data and relationships
+-	Easier to model data with relationships

--	Easier to do complex traversals between
+-	Easier to do complex traversals between nodes

--	Traversal is more efficient because vertecies are linked directly
+-	Traversal is more efficient than tables, nodes link directly by reference

+- Look Ma, no JOINs!

 --